-• Convert means when an audiologist or speech-language pathologist changes primary state of residence by moving from a compact member state to a non-compact member state and privileges to practice in any member state are deactivated.
-Former privileges to practice in any member state state licenses by those states.
+Convert means when an audiologist or speech-language pathologist changes primary state of residence by moving from a compact member state to a non-compact member state and privileges to practice in any member state are deactivated.
+Former privileges to practice in any member states may be converted to single-state licenses by those states.